Drumber/RemoteLight/README.md

 Enter the number of pixels and click Save.
 If the server is running, you can click on '*Activate*'.
 > Note: You can also use the Raspberry Pi without an additional computer.
 For this you need an OS with a graphical desktop installed on the Raspberry Pi.
 Start the server (as described above) + the RemoteLight control software and enter 'localhost' or '127.0.0.1' in the 'Hostname / IP' field.

+#### Start server automatically on startup
+1. Install screen: `sudo apt-get install screen`
+2. Edit root startup script: `sudo nano /etc/rc.local`
+3. Insert the following line before '*exit 0*':
+`su - pi -c "screen -dm -S [name] sudo java -jar /path/to/RemoteLightServer.jar"`
+4. Edit the name of the screen and the file path, e.g.:
+*`su - pi -c "screen -dm -S remotelight sudo java -jar /home/pi/RemoteLightServer-pre0.2.0.1.jar"`*

+The RemoteLightServer will now start automatically in a new screen when booting.
+To open the screen use `screen -r [name]`.
+Type `end` or press `Ctrl + C` to stop the server.
+To leave the screen press `Ctrl + A and D`.

 ### Simulator
 RemoteLight comes with a LED strip simulator in which you can test the effects without a WS2811/WS2812 strip.
 However, the effects look a thousand times better with a real LED strip 😉.
 To use the simulator you need to go to the output menu and click on '*Open simulator*' in the upper right corner.